 In Congress, Joe will focus on solutions that respect neighborhoods, protect public safety, and expand opportunity for working people.
 Unlike Young Kim and Ken Calvert, who vote for talking points instead of results, Joe will support practical steps that help families, seniors, and veterans right now.

 Joe believes housing policy should be practical and community driven.
 People deserve safe neighborhoods, stable homes, and a government that actually helps.
-In Congress he will:
+In Congress he will fight to:

 🔷 Increase federal funding for workforce and middle-income housing so teachers, nurses, first responders, and young families can live in the communities they serve;